The Ultimate Guide to Event Planning for Nonprofits

-- Show a short meaningful video during your fundraising to tell the story behind your cause.
-Make it personal and touching so your audience gets a feel for why you raise money and awareness.
+- Show a short, meaningful video during your fundraising to tell the story behind your cause.
+Make it personal and touching so your audience understands why you raise money and awareness.

-- Create personalized merchandise to sell in your eCommerce store.
-By doing this your supporters will have something to take away with them and remind them of the event, long after it’s finished.
+- Create personalized merchandise to sell in your online store.
+Your supporters will have something to take away with them and remind them of the event long after it’s finished.

 Making a lasting impression in the minds of your supporters is crucial to getting the most out of your fundraiser.
 Successful fundraising events can turn into signature fundraising campaigns that your supporter base looks to year after year.
 So get creative and make it unforgettable!

 Event planning for nonprofits goes way beyond the actual event day.
 To get the best out of your fundraiser, you must understand your target audience’s needs, preferences, and ability to give.
 Here are a few critical factors to consider when researching your supporters.

 A great place to start researching your target audience and donors is by looking at the demographics.
 You will gain valuable insight into your donors by looking at the following indicators:

 By researching these points, you can determine what direction you want to go with your campaign.
 For instance, say you have a global audience connecting from all over the world.
 You will need to offer a schedule that will suit everyone to participate.
 People attending your fundraiser will appreciate your consideration of their needs when planning the upcoming event, resulting in more generous donations, spreading the word about your cause, and growing your audience.

 Once you have gathered demographics about your target audience, it’s vital to understand their needs and engagement history with your cause and organization.
 Factors to consider are:

 - What are their motivations and ways of thinking?
 Likes and dislikes?